Yffum/wordle-solver/README.md

 `<agent_type>`  - The search agent type (`brute`, `csp`, `bfs`, `dfs`, `greedy`, `astar`)
 `<test_length>` - The number of games to solve (`1` to `1000`)
 `<test_mode>`   - The difficulty level of games  (`hard`, `easy`, `random`)

+The `random` test mode uses random words from the set of valid solutions.
+The `hard` and `easy` test modes use a list of words ordered by the number of guesses it took our `brute` agent to solve.
+The `hard` mode uses words that took the most guesses, and the `easy` mode uses words that took the fewest guesses.

 To play Wordle using terminal input, run `play.py` with no arguments like so: